Understanding Writing: Theories and Practices

 - to identify students whose maturity and intellectual abilities suggest that they are ready to contribute to and benefit from this class even if they struggle with writing or have limited academic writing experience;

-- to gauge which students would be a good fit for Writing Center work.
+- to gauge which applicants would be a good fit for Writing Center work.

 What's the best way to prepare for working in the Writing Center?